marcb1387/reports/README.md

 # Field Research Report
-Discord Python Report that will post Reseach for Pokemon Go.
+Discord Python Report that will post Research for Pokemon Go.
 For use with MAD Scanner.

 DO NOT INSTALL ON SAME ENVIRONMENT AS SCANNER.